alexsam29/MyCheckUp/ProductBacklog.md

 ## Potential Users
 - Admin
   - This role represents system supervisors.
-They are responsible for managing clinics(add clinics), doctors (add doctors), and patients (block any accounts that violate terms of use i.e account is inactive for 3 years).
+They are responsible for managing clinics(add clinics), doctors (add doctors, remove doctors), and patients (block any accounts that violate terms of use i.e account is inactive for 3 years).

 - Doctor
   - This role represents doctors working in a clinic to treat patients.
 They are able to use the system to communicate with their patients, add prescriptions, review surveys, manage appointments.